vendidero/shiptastic-for-woocommerce/readme.txt

 3. Manage returns

 == Changelog ==
+= 4.7.0 =
+* New: Support return costs
+* New: Create refunds based on returns
+* New: Support multiple shipping packages (cart, checkout)
+* New: Allow certain products to be shipped separately via a certain provider
+* Improvement: Prevent multiple validation events from triggering while saving the order
+* Improvement: Heuristic to determine whether house number is stored in address_2
+* Improvement: Encode API body args by converting HTML special chars to utf-8 first
+* Fix: Bundle container weight

 = 4.6.0 =
 * New: Setup wizard
 * Improvement: Default shipping service provider handling